christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.

-Limit or increasingly delay failed login attempts, but be careful not to create a denial of service scenario.
+Limit or increasingly delay failed login attempts but be careful not to create a denial-of-service scenario.
 Log all failures and alert administrators when credential stuffing, brute force, or other attacks are detected.

 Use a server-side, secure, built-in session manager that generates a new random session ID with high entropy after login.
 Session identifier should not be in the URL, be securely stored, and invalidated after logout, idle, and absolute timeouts.

-The web utilizes a FrontController facade which manages access to every portion of the site.
-A WebServiceController provides the same level of management for web services.
+The web utilizes a Front Controller facade which manages access to every portion of the site.
+A Webservice Controller provides the same level of management for web services.
 The authorization matrix is explicit, if you are not authorized to be in a particular portion of the site you will be denied access.
 If a user changes the URL to an area they are not authorized for (seeking elevated privileges) they will be blocked using Declarative Java annotations.
-If a URL is modified in an attempt to get the user to data they are not supposed to see, the backend DAO will block access using a rigidly enforced organizational access filter and restrict where necessary.
+If a URL is modified to get the user to data they are not supposed to see, the backend DAO will block access using a rigidly enforced organizational access filter and restrict where necessary.

 #### 8.0 [Software and Data Integrity Failures](https://owasp.org/Top10/A08_2021-Software_and_Data_Integrity_Failures/)